 Don’t know which communication platform or software to use for your business communication needs?
-Here’s an in-depth guide to Unified Communications as a Service (UCaaS) with everything you need to know about unified communications and how UC can improve internal and external business communication.
+Here’s an in-depth guide to UCaaS or Unified Communications as a Service with everything you need to know about unified communications and how UC can improve internal and external business communication.

 Everything You Need to Know About UCaaS

 Even though it has been around for a while, the term ‘UCaaS’ is still not entirely familiar to everyone.
 And so, in this UCaaS guide, we are going to go through what UCaaS and unified communications are, how businesses can use this service to improve business communications, and how to choose a UCaaS provider that’s a perfect fit for your needs.

 What is UCaaS and How Does it Work?

 Unified Communications as a Service — also known as UCaaS or UC — consolidates significant and relevant communication tools in one cloud-based platform.
 In short, UC as a service combines features of an office phone system with relevant, real-time apps to create a unified business communication system.

 By bringing together phone, chat, video, and messaging services in one platform, UCaaS encourages communication, collaboration, and productivity.
 This service can be used through any device connected to the internet such as a computer, laptop, deskphone, or smartphone.
 This way, Unified Communications as a Service supports businesses that work remotely or spread across different locations.

 UCaaS providers offer various call center services and features that can include telephony, video conferencing, messaging, and VoIP integrations.
 Here are some of the top features offered: